miladghaznavi/crdts/README.md

 provides the details of using CRDT datatypes.

 ## Setup and Test
-The implementation is tested using [googltest](https://github.com/google/googletest).
+The implementation is tested using [Google Test](https://github.com/google/googletest).
-Script `setup.sh` from the root folder of this repository installs the googletest.
+Script `setup.sh` from the root folder of this repository installs Google Test.

 ```bash
 sudo ./setup.sh